 The following alert has been issued by the Department of Fire and Emergency Services (DFES).

-Take action with severe weather coming in parts of the Pilbara
+Take action with severe weather coming in parts of the Great Southern

-If you live in parts of the Pilbara you should take action and stay safe with severe weather to come.
+If you live in South Coastal and parts of South East Coastal districts you should take action and stay safe with severe weather to come.